github-bowen/TUD-3DCGA-FinalProject/README.md

   - Use kd (diffuse color).
   - Use ks (specular color).
   - Implement shininess and roughness parameters.
-- [ ] **Smooth paths**:
-  - Implement smooth paths using Bézier curves (at least 3 Cubic Bézier curves).
-  - Toggle rendering of the Bézier curve on/off.
-- [ ] **Hierarchical transformations**:
-  - Animate an object with several components (e.g., robot arm, snake, solar system, or vehicle).
-  - Ensure animation is done via code (not imported from external software).

 ### Extra Features (Optional)